open-mmlab/Amphion/models/svc/vevosing/README.md

   | CSD          | 3.8       |
   | **Total**    | **438.9** |

-- **SingNet-7k**: 7,000 hours of internal singing voice data, preprocessed using the [SingNet pipeline](https://openreview.net/pdf?id=X6ffdf6nh3).
+- **SingNet-7k**: about 7,000 hours of internal singing voice data, preprocessed using the [SingNet pipeline](https://openreview.net/pdf?id=X6ffdf6nh3).
 The SingNet-3k is a 3000-hour subset of SingNet-7k.

 ## Quickstart (Inference Only)